-Lent is now starting.
-It is a period of fasting in some churches that takes place in the 40 (actually, 46) days leading up to Easter.
+Lent is the name of a period of fasting that takes place in the months leading up to Easter.
 The start date for Lent changes every year.

 In the 700s, Ash Wednesday was decided upon as the official start to Lent, and that it would be 40 days.

 40 days represented the time that Moses and Christ spent in the wilderness (Moses on Mount Sinai); as well, Jesus was supposed to have lain 40 hours in the tomb, and the children of Israel spent 40 years in the desert.

 By the early Middle Ages it was 40 weekdays and six Sundays (Saturday being a weekday back then.)
 You were allowed one meal a day in the evening.
 Over the centuries, some people pushed the one meal a day earlier to the noon hour, with various justifications.